-LED dimming occurs when dimmable light bulbs are installed.
-This allows you to adjust the brightness of your LED lights, providing greater control over lighting ambiance and energy usage.
+LED dimming occurs when dimmable bulbs are installed.
+This allows you to adjust the brightness of your LEDs, providing greater control over your ambiance and energy usage.
 An LED driver regulates and converts electrical power to provide the correct voltage and current for an LED light.
 Unlike traditional incandescent bulbs, which dim by reducing voltage, LEDs function through a semiconductor, and their brightness is regulated by the current supplied to the LED driver.
 Dimming LEDs can be more complex due to the need for compatible drivers, and issues like flickering, buzzing, or sudden drops in brightness can arise if the driver isn’t designed for dimming.

 Did You Know?